Control4D: Efficient 4D Portrait Editing with Text: Experiment

 \subsubsection{Dynamic scene}

-In dynamic scenarios, we compare our proposed method and the baseline approach, and the results are presented in Figure~\ref{fig:dynamic_cp}.
-We have also presented the results of different individuals engaged in various actions, which can be referenced in Figure~\ref{fig:result}.
-In the baseline approach, where GAN-based generation is not utilized, Tensor4D is directly tasked with fitting a dynamically changing editing dataset in both space and time.
+In dynamic scenarios, we compare our proposed method and the baseline method that only utilize GaussianPlanes, and the results are presented in Figure~\ref{fig:dynamic_cp}.
+We also present the results of different individuals engaged in various actions, which can be referenced in Figure~\ref{fig:result}.
+In the baseline approach, where GAN-based generation is not utilized, GaussianPlanes is directly tasked with fitting a dynamically changing editing dataset in both space and time.
 This direct fitting process often leads to the optimization of smooth results that may lack consistency and high-quality details.
 Our proposed method incorporates GAN-based generation, leveraging the GAN to learn a more continuous 4D generation space.
 This allows us to leverage the smooth supervisory signals for optimization.
 Thus, our method generates consistent and high-quality results that exhibit improved fidelity and capture finer details in the dynamic editing process.
-The comparison between the baseline approach and our method demonstrates the effectiveness of our 4D GAN in enhancing the overall quality and consistency of the generated results.
+The comparison between the baseline approach and our method demonstrates the effectiveness of our proposed 4D generator in enhancing the overall quality and consistency of the generated results.